Phases of Wilson Lines in Conformal Field Theories

-We find that, at weak coupling in 3+1 dimensions, Wilson lines are nontrivial in the infrared for charges (weights) $\lesssim {1\over g_\text{YM}^2}$, while if the charge (weight) exceeds $\sim {1\over g_\text{YM}^2}$ the bilinear operators flow to strong coupling and screen the infrared partially or fully.
-In 2+1 dimensions the situation is qualitatively different for weakly coupled charged scalars -- a scalar bilinear operator leads to a trivial infrared limit of the Wilson line already for small representations.
+A brief, qualitative summary of our findings is as follows: We find that, at weak coupling in 3+1 dimensions, Wilson lines are nontrivial in the infrared for charges (weights) $\lesssim {1\over g_\text{YM}^2}$, while if the charge (weight) exceeds $\sim {1\over g_\text{YM}^2}$ the bilinear operators flow to strong coupling and screen the infrared partially or fully.
+In 2+1 dimensions the situation is qualitatively different for weakly coupled charged scalars -- a scalar bilinear operator leads to a trivial infrared limit of the Wilson line already for small charges (weights).
 On the other hand a weakly coupled charged fermion in 2+1 dimensions does not lead to immediate screening of all Wilson lines.

-Similar instabilities of Wilson lines were previously discussed for heavy nuclei in QED \cite{pomeranchuk1945energy} and for impurities in graphene \cite{Pereira_2007,shytov2007vacuum}.
+These instabilities of Wilson lines are general.
+They were previously discussed for heavy nuclei in QED \cite{pomeranchuk1945energy} and for impurities in graphene \cite{Pereira_2007,shytov2007vacuum}.
 We will discuss these two cases below in more detail.

 We cover several examples in this letter: \begin{itemize} \item Scalar (Fermion) QED$_4$: A relevant bilinear operator must be added to~\eqref{eq_WilsonLineDef} for Wilson lines with charge $|q|>{2\pi \over e^2}$ (respectively, $|q|>{4\pi \over e^2}$).
 The coefficient of the bilinear becomes large, and the infrared is qualitatively different from a Coulomb field with $q$ units of charge.
 It is completely (partially) screened by a condensate cloud, which in some cases is exponentially large.
 For $|q|<{2\pi \over e^2}$ (respectively, $|q|<{4\pi \over e^2}$) the bilinear operator is irrelevant but still important to consider, since there are in general multiple UV fixed points, which lead to new DCFTs with relevant operators.